EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Related Work

 \subsection{Biological Eagle Vision}

-As is well known, eagles possess excellent natural visual system and are acutely observant of environments~\cite{mitkus2018raptor}.
-Figure~\ref{fig:eagle_eyes} shows the physiological structure and photoreceptor cell density distribution in the bi-fovea of eagle eyes.
-We can observe that the eagle eyes possesses unique bi-fovea structure, namely the deep fovea and the shallow fovea.
-The deep fovea is located at the center of the retina and has high density of photoreceptor cells.
-This is essential to improve the visual resolution of eagle eyes, allowing eagles to recognize prey at long distances and capture them~\cite{gonzalez2017visual}.
-The shallow fovea is located in the peripheral area of the retina and has relatively low density of photoreceptor cells, but it can provide a wider field of view~\cite{bringmann2019structure}.
+Eagles possess {an} excellent natural visual system, {allowing them to observe their surroundings with remarkable sensitivity, which is attributed to their unique bi-fovea visual structure.} {The physiological structure and photoreceptor cell density distribution of eagle eyes {are illustrated} in Figure~\ref{fig:eagle_eyes}.
+The} deep fovea is located at the centre of the retina and has a high photoreceptor cells density.
+This is crucial for enhancing the visual resolution of eagle eyes, {allowing them to recognize and capture prey at long distances~\cite{gonzalez2017visual}.} The shallow fovea is located in the peripheral area of the retina, {where the photoreceptor cell density is lower,} but it provides a wider field of view~\cite{wu2024biological, li2022biological}. {This structure not only enhances the efficiency of eagles in terms of processing visual information, but also ensures their survival in complex environments.}

-Although one eye of eagles cannot simultaneously image by using the deep fovea and the shallow fovea.
-However, it is worth noting that the two eyes of eagles can collaborate to alternate imaging between the deep fovea and shallow fovea~\cite{bringmann2019structure}.
-For example, when an eagle is looking forward, the deep fovea of one eye can be used for fine target recognition, while the shallow fovea of the other eye can be used to perceive the surroundings.
-We refer the above eagle vision property as an interactive mechanism.
-Based on this observation, we propose a novel BFSA and BFFN module for simulating the shallow fovea and deep fovea of eagle vision.
-It enables networks to capture key feature representations of targets from coarse to fine, which is highly valuable for vision tasks.
+{Figure~\ref{fig:nearal_path}(a) illustrates the visual neural pathway of an eagle.
+As mentioned above, eagles process visual information at multiple levels, beginning with photoreceptor cells and ultimately reaching the cerebral cortex.
+Although one eagle eye cannot simultaneously use both the deep and shallow fovea for imaging, two eyes can collaborate to alternate between them~\cite{bringmann2019structure, guzman2021deepfoveanet}.} For example, when an eagle is looking forward, the deep fovea of one eye can be used for fine target recognition, {whereas} the shallow fovea of the other eye can be used to perceive the surrounding {environment}. {Inspired by the unique physiological and visual characteristics of eagle eyes, a Bi-Fovea Vision Interaction (BFVI) structure is summarized in this work.
+The BFVI structure, which is illustrated in Figure~\ref{fig:nearal_path}(b), integrates the benefits of cascaded and parallel structures, including hierarchical organization and parallel information processing.}